 - Those who are agreeing to become "Actively Anti-Racist" by contracting with us must be willing to be comfortable with being uncomfortable.

-Currently we have signed contracts to work with the entire staff of Eugene [OR] Public Library and Darien [CT] Library to provide a series of discussions and webinars.
-And that "series" wording is important.
-There are many options to fit your library.
 The minimum pricing is $300 per person, per appearance.
 So $600 to have both of us, however, if you want to break up your staff into two groups for the conversations or provide separate background webinars on CD and RA, pricing begins at $250 per appearance.

 We are keeping the pricing of these programs as low as possible so that more libraries can afford them, we are also reaching out to state library conferences to provide these training programs which will make it even more affordable to individual libraries.
 Please note however, while I am available more often solo, due to Robin's full time library job we are limiting our partnered appearances to one library per month.
 This training program is a process and we are often visiting virtually and live at least 2x per library [minimum].
 Also, all inquires go through me.
 I will be handling all of the paperwork, scheduling, and contracts.
 Please note however, we are operating as separate contractors, not starting a new company.
 All paperwork including invoices will note that.